-It is recommended that this data storage facility and its underlying data is owned by an entity independent of the Payments industry.
-However, the onus would still remain with the PSP to make the end-user aware of how their data would be used and to what ends.
-A per-PSP delegation of responsibility to inform their client could disincentive the individual PSP to on-board their clients to this process, whilst an FCA-mandated change of personal data use policies for all PSPs, will remove the option from the PSP but also introduces a level-playing field across the Payments Ecosystem.
+The onus would still remain with the PSP to make the end-user aware of how their data would be used and to what ends.
+(A per-PSP delegation of responsibility to inform their client could disincentivise the individual PSP to on-board their clients to this process; whilst an FCA-mandated change of personal data use policies for all PSPs would remove this option for the PSP and also introduce a level-playing field across the payments ecosystem.)

-Furthermore, this solution will not expect there to be a capability for centralised intervention; the PSP will remain responsible for taking action as a result of the insights it generates - for example to close mule accounts or to proceed with repatriation of funds.
+Furthermore, this solution will not expect there to be a capability for centralised intervention; the PSP will remain responsible for taking action as a result of the insights produced by the capability - for example to close mule accounts or to proceed with repatriation of funds.